ewoodhead/QuantumNPA.jl/README.md

 # QuantumNPA

 Code to do NPA in Julia.
-In development.
+In development -- names of important functions or even the entire project could change.

 Prerequisites:
 ```julia